saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/reference/python/functions.md

 ### Return Values

-Not only can functions receive data, they can also send some back whence to the caller.
+Not only can functions receive data they can also send some back to the caller.
 Using the **return** statement, functions may pass back data in the form of *any type*.
 Here is an illustration of this behavior:

 ```python
 def weird(n):